 9. Coding Bootcamp by Tech Talent South

-What’s cool about this bootcamp is that a mentor or tutor can provide quick assistance if a student is having trouble with a subject.
-After the bootcamp ends, TTS placed grads in a particular “talent pipeline,” employing business relationships to aid with job placement.
+What’s cool about this bootcamp is that a mentor or tutor can provide quick assistance if a student struggles with a subject.
+After the bootcamp ended, TTS placed grads in a particular “talent pipeline,” employing business relationships to aid with job placement.

-There are a few different ways to pay at the institution, but most involve upfront fees or installment plans.
-Even though the pricing is not listed on the website, you can discuss it with the academic counselor to develop a suitable payment option utilizing various financing options.
+There are a few ways to pay at the institution, but most involve upfront fees or installment plans.
+Even though the website doesn’t list the pricing, you can discuss it with the academic counselor to develop a suitable payment option utilizing various financing options.

 Although Tech Talent South does not promise employment, the bootcamp equips you with the knowledge and abilities needed to join a tech-driven organization.